Cardiovascular Center: Vascular Disease Program

 If you have a condition that affects your vascular system, it is important that you seek treatment.
 If left untreated, vascular disease can cause:

-The UF Health Cardiovascular Center includes internationally recognized physicians who are leaders in cardiac and vascular care, research and education.
-Our cardiologists and vascular surgeons, as faculty of the University of Florida College of Medicine – Jacksonville, participate in numerous national and international clinical trials and offer accredited fellowship training programs in cardiology, electrophysiology and interventional cardiology.
+UF Health includes internationally recognized physicians who are leaders in cardiac and vascular care, research and education.
+Our cardiologists and vascular surgeons, as faculty of the University of Florida College of Medicine – Jacksonville, participate in numerous national and international clinical trials.

-These faculty physicians provide services at the UF Health Cardiovascular Center, which has fully integrated, comprehensive heart programs, including a coronary interventional program, nuclear program, electrophysiology program, non-invasive program and peripheral interventional program.
+These physicians provide services at the UF Health Jacksonville, which has fully integrated, comprehensive heart and vascular programs, including a coronary interventional program, nuclear program, electrophysiology program, non-invasive program and peripheral interventional program.
 UF Health Jacksonville is renowned for treating patients with complex diseases and being on the forefront of advancing the science of interventional cardiology.
 Using the most sophisticated equipment available, the center offers state-of-the-art diagnostic, therapeutic and rehabilitative cardiac services.
-Many leading-edge interventional therapies are offered in Northeast Florida only at the UF Health Cardiovascular Center – Jacksonville.
+Many leading-edge interventional therapies are offered in Northeast Florida only at UF Health.